Frequently Asked Questions

 - We cannot provide a list of ingredients in the flavorings in our products because they are proprietary.
 If a consumer is allergic to a specific food other than one of the top 8, please call our Consumer Affairs team at 1-800-288-8372, select option 4.

-Absolutely!
 It is our responsibility to produce healthy, high-quality turkeys in a responsible way.
-Animal Care and Well-Being is central to who we are as a company, and we are committed to maintaining the health and well-being of our turkeys.
-In fact, we continue to lead the industry in Animal Care and Well-Being standards, and we’re engaged in ongoing efforts that include:
+Animal Care and Well-Being is central to who we are as a company, and we are committed to maintaining the health and well-being of our turkeys through ongoing efforts including:

 - Establishing an independent Animal Care and Well-Being Advisory Council, made up of well-known animal care experts.